mandouss/sakai-client/Readme.md

 Calls to each of these are made after a few configuration lines are ran to successfully connect to Box's API.
 We have elected to limit the functionality of our program and not allow instructors to share existing folders and only create new folders.

-click on the Box tool and then check if they are able to see a new Course folder that is shared with their account.

 # Workflow
 The typical workflow would be for a professor to go their Sakai course site, go to the Manage Tools section of the course site,